metio/terraform-provider-k8s/docs/data-sources/jobset_x_k8s_io_job_set_v1alpha2_manifest.md

 Optional:

 - `values` (List of String) values is an array of string values.
 If the operator is In or NotIn,the values array must be non-empty.
 If the operator is Exists or DoesNotExist,the values array must be empty.
 This array is replaced during a strategicmerge patch.

+<a id="nestedatt--spec--replicated_jobs--template--spec--success_policy"></a>
+### Nested Schema for `spec.replicated_jobs.template.spec.success_policy`

+Required:

+- `rules` (Attributes List) rules represents the list of alternative rules for the declaring the Jobsas successful before '.status.succeeded >= .spec.completions'.
+Once any of the rules are met,the 'SucceededCriteriaMet' condition is added, and the lingering pods are removed.The terminal state for such a Job has the 'Complete' condition.Additionally, these rules are evaluated in order; Once the Job meets one of the rules,other rules are ignored.
+At most 20 elements are allowed. (see [below for nested schema](#nestedatt--spec--replicated_jobs--template--spec--success_policy--rules))

+<a id="nestedatt--spec--replicated_jobs--template--spec--success_policy--rules"></a>
+### Nested Schema for `spec.replicated_jobs.template.spec.success_policy.rules`

+Optional:

+- `succeeded_count` (Number) succeededCount specifies the minimal required size of the actual set of the succeeded indexesfor the Job.
+When succeededCount is used along with succeededIndexes, the check isconstrained only to the set of indexes specified by succeededIndexes.For example, given that succeededIndexes is '1-4', succeededCount is '3',and completed indexes are '1', '3', and '5', the Job isn't declared as succeededbecause only '1' and '3' indexes are considered in that rules.When this field is null, this doesn't default to any value andis never evaluated at any time.When specified it needs to be a positive integer.
+- `succeeded_indexes` (String) succeededIndexes specifies the set of indexeswhich need to be contained in the actual set of the succeeded indexes for the Job.The list of indexes must be within 0 to '.spec.completions-1' andmust not contain duplicates.
+At least one element is required.The indexes are represented as intervals separated by commas.The intervals can be a decimal integer or a pair of decimal integers separated by a hyphen.The number are listed in represented by the first and last element of the series,separated by a hyphen.For example, if the completed indexes are 1, 3, 4, 5 and 7, they arerepresented as '1,3-5,7'.When this field is null, this field doesn't default to any valueand is never evaluated at any time.